jenkinsci/libvirt-agent-plugin/README.md

 Here you can configure the following details:

--   **Hypervisor**: here you select one of the clouds that you configuration at the central Configure Jenkins page
+-   **Hypervisor**: here you select one of the clouds that you configure at the central Configure Jenkins page
 -   **Virtual Machine**: select one of the virtual machines that you want to use as a slave
 -   **Revert Snapshot**: optionally you can select an existing snapshot of the virtual machine that you want the slave to be reverted to once it is being shut down